Victorian Makeup Tutorial – DIY rouge and lip stain, with beauty tips

-This Victorian makeup look (skin, lips, eyes, rouged cheeks) is a natural day time alternative for Steampunks and Romantic Goths.
-Also works well with other retro looks…
+Victorian makeup tutorial for a natural day time alternative for Steampunks and Romantic Goths.
+Also works well with other vintage looks…

-For a while now, I’ve been meaning to create a nice Victorian inspired look that’s a bit more suitable for day time wear.
-This following make up tutorial is what I came up with!
-Behold, a slightly more natural looking alternative for all you Steampunks and Romantic Goths.
-If the 19th century isn’t your cup of tea then no fear, this tutorial is also perfect for some retro looks…
+In the Victorian era, makeup was considered horribly scandalous and women were encouraged to pinch their cheeks or bite their lips before they entered a room to create a little more colour.
+For a while now, I’ve been meaning to create a nice Victorian makeup tutorial for a look that’s suitable for daytime wear and doesn’t involve drastic Victorian beauty measures.
+This makeup tutorial is what I came up with!
+Behold, a slightly more natural-looking alternative for all you Victoriandustrial fans, Steampunks and Romantic Goths.
+If the 19th century isn’t your cup of tea then have no fear, this tutorial is also perfect for some vintage looks…

-- 1 clear travel sized bottle (You can find these in drug stores or any Whole Sale store)
+- 1 clear travel-sized bottle (You can find these in a chemist’s or most supermarkets or wholesale stores)

-- 1 tube of liquid foundation/tinted moisturizer in your natural colour.
+- 1 tube of liquid foundation/tinted moisturiser in your natural colour

 - 10 drops of red food colouring

-Take your foundation and squirt about half of it into the travel bottle and set it aside.
-Next, open the bottle of red food coloring and VERY CAREFULLY add 10 drops to the bottle.
-After you’re done, put the cap on the travel bottle and shake vigorously till the foundation changes color.
+The Victorians did love their beauty balms!
+Now you can make your own, but with an extra rouge tint.
+Take your foundation, squirt about half of it into the travel bottle and set it aside.
+Next, open the bottle of red food colouring and VERY CAREFULLY add ten drops to the bottle.
+After you’re done, put the cap on the travel bottle and shake vigorously till the foundation changes colour.

-- 1 tin of lip balm (could be any brand but it MUST be in a tin)
+- 1 tin of lip balm (this can be any brand, but it MUST be in a tin)

 - Plastic knife